tahapx/end-to-end-massager/README.md

 Change the admin password after first login in the admin panel.

 Admin panel is accessed at `/#admin` (not shown in the regular UI).

+## Security checklist (recommended)

+- Use HTTPS and a real database (Postgres) before public release.
+- Rotate admin credentials and store them in environment variables.
+- Add CSRF protection if you switch to cookies.
+- Add stronger password policy + account lockout after repeated failures.
+- Use separate admin domain/app and enable 2FA.
+- Store files in object storage (S3/R2) instead of base64 in JSON.
+- Add server-side input validation (Zod/JSON schema) for all endpoints.

 ## Local testing tip